 I am currently a Mellon postdoctoral fellow in the Department of Religious Studies at Stanford University.
-I received my Ph.D. from Columbia University in the Middle Eastern, South Asian, and African Studies (MESAAS) Department in May 2012.
+I received my Ph.D. from Columbia University in the Department of Middle Eastern, South Asian, and African Studies (MESAAS) in May 2012.
 During the 2012-2013 academic year, I was a postdoctoral research fellow in History and Asian & Middle Eastern Studies at Gonville and Caius College, University of Cambridge.

 “Defining the Other: An Intellectual History of Sanskrit Lexicons and Grammars of Persian.”
 Journal of Indian Philosophy 40.6 (2012): 635-668. (download).